Raathigesh/fabulous/README.md

 - 🎨 CSS rules from `.css` files
 - 🌈 CSS rules from `.scss` files

 > Fabulous is stil in Preview.
-Give it a try let us know when things don't go well.
+Give it a try and [let us know](https://github.com/Raathigesh/fabulous/issues) when things don't go well.

 ## Getting started